BradleyCodeU/bradleycodeu.github.io/_apcsp/console/028ConsoleFillInTheBlankQuizGame.md

 ## Project Details

-Create a new game that asks a minimum of 5 questions.
+Create a new game that asks a minimum of 6 questions.
 Choose a topic for your quiz and make all of your questions based on this topic.
 For example... computer science, vocabulary words from a foreign language, or vocabulary from any class you are taking this semester.

 Requirements:

-Define a function called checkAnswer.
+Define a function called askQuestion.
 It requires two parameters: question and answer.
 It does not return a value.
 Inside this function will be:
 - a while True loop
   - ask the question
   - collect user input